 In 2001 she was awarded the MBE (Member of the Order of the British Empire) for her services to education in Tanzania.
-Nearly two decades later, Katy continues raising the awareness, funds and enthusiasm required to keep Education East Africa an effective Charity-of-Valour.
+Over two decades later, Katy continues raising the awareness, funds and enthusiasm required to keep Education East Africa an effective Charity-of-Valour.

 Read Katy's Story, download her CV, review her report to the Minister of Education HERE.

 Prominent Tanzanian educator Dilly Mtui shares Katy’s vision and dedication as the head of vocational training, building and transport in Tanzania.
 For over thirty years, he was a much-loved primary school teacher and head teacher.
-In 1999 the government kindly released him from his duties allowing him to work with Katy full-time.
+In 1999 the government released him from his duties allowing him to work with Katy full-time.

 It is Dilly’s instant rapport with people at all levels and his native understanding of Tanzania which enables us to pursue our long-term commitment to the country of his birth.
 His calm ability to cope with all irons in the fire, and to handle expenditure and accounting impeccably, underlies his life-long passion to improve the standard of living for as many families as possible.